 Mission Creek Nature Park Trail

-Although the terrain can be a little wet at time, hiking in the park should not be a difficult task.
-The 37 Acres of land is ringed by homes and deadlock boulevards, and each one of them has multiple outlets if you need to get back on pavement at some point.
-As you’re walking at Mission Creek you will see rope swings swung from antiquated Douglas firs and remainders of children’s strongholds cobbled together with birch.
+Although the terrain can be a little wet at times, hiking in the park should not be a difficult task.
+The 37 acres of land is surrounded by homes and deadlock boulevards, and each one of them has multiple outlets if you need to get back on pavement at some point.
+As you’re walking at Mission Creek you will see rope swings dangling from antiquated Douglas firs and remainders of children’s strongholds cobbled together with birch.
 The trails make a kind of slanted “H” shape across the park, so if you want to see all of the park, you’ll have to loop around through some of the neighborhoods to find other parts of the trail.

 Mission Creek is not without its charms.
 The recreation center is worked around a sizable swamp in the middle and you will see endless deer trails leaving the human trail to get down to the wetlands.
 Although it’s not the most scenic walk you’ll ever take, it can be quite the pleasurable stroll, especially if it’s close to where you live.
 Mission Creek Nature Park is a great place to get a quick trip through nature and see some of the local wildlife.

 Mission Creek Park is located at 1700 San Francisco Ave NE, Olympia, WA 98506.
 The park itself is surrounded by shops, roads and the theater, so it’s not like you’re tromping through the woods with no one around.
 But it is fairly quiet and a good place to get a walk in.

 Mission Creek is situated at the far western end of the city about 10 miles north of 4th Avenue E. There are actually five true entrances to the park from each of the following streets:

 - Marion Street NE (northwest corner)

 - Lybarger Street NE (southwest corner)